All Episodes

 Next.

-25 now until the top of the hour.
+25 now till the top of the hour.

 Andy Pollock is with us.

-We're gonna introduce him in a second.
+We're going to introduce him in a second.

 I don't know how parents, when they go through this, survive what he's gone through.

-He literally his daughter Meadow was murdered by Nicholas Cruz.
+Literally, his daughter Meadow was murdered by Nicholas Cruz.

-Remember the Parkland School shooting, Broward County, Florida.
+Remember the Parkland school shooting, Broward County, Florida?

 This is in 2018.

-And well, we know that Pollock is now the author of a brand new book, Why Meadow Died.
+And, well, we know that Pollock is now the author of a brand new book, Why Meadow Died.

 The people, the policies that created the Parkland shooter and endanger America's students, America's students.